openid/fapi/fapi-2_0-security-profile.md

      (see section 4.11 of [I-D.ietf-oauth-security-topics]);
 1. should use the HTTP 303 status code when redirecting the user agent using status codes;
-1. shall issue pushed authorization requests `request_uri` with `expires_in` values of less than 600 seconds.
+1. shall issue pushed authorization requests `request_uri` with `expires_in` values of less than 600 seconds;
+1. should provide End-Users with all necessary information to make an informed decision about whether to consent to the authorization request, including the identity of the client and the scope of the authorization.

  **NOTE**: If replay identification of the authorization code is not possible, it